Teaching Writing? Help Students Understand Audience And Purpose

 I. Me.
 Mine.
 My.
 Myself.

 Consider the smashing contrast, then, between this digital narcissism, and what Wallace saw as the function of creative nonfiction–to “instruct… or to entertain…to move or persuade, to edify, to redeem, to amuse.”
 One is for me, the other is for you.
 The form is just a strategy.

 And they absolutely need–and deserve to–express themselves.
-But writing everything as if everyone cares is an impossible position to communicate from, and sets the student up for all kinds of problems, from tone to research, diction to supporting details, theme and thesis to syntax and idea organization.
+But writing everything as if everyone cares is a problematic position to communicate from, and sets the student up for all kinds of problems, from tone to research, diction to supporting details, theme and thesis to syntax and idea organization.
 The whole writing process is different when you’re writing to someone that you assume cares.
-It’s the principal that guides Apple’s marketing–that is, an historically minimal and minimalist approach–because people want their products, it changes how they market them.
+It’s the principle that guides Apple’s marketing–that is, a historically minimal and minimalist approach–because people want their products, it changes how they market them.

 The sooner we can get students to buy into the idea that readers may not care about what they write, the sooner they can be humbled into a genius mindset that connects themselves, their topic, their audience, and the tools of a writer’s craft as a matter of careful design, because that’s what writing is.

 Update: A reader asked for some examples of this idea, which you can find here.